 Steal: If the Thief missile-locks an opponent they can Steal experience points from the opposing adventurer which are given to the Thief.
 The longer they missile-lock the opponent, the more experience they steal.

-Hide In Shadows: To “Hide In Shadows” the Thief holds in their trigger until their battlesuit announces “Stealth Activated”.
-The Thief‟s lights will deactivate and other players will no longer be able to get a lock-on tone to the Thief.
-To “Come Out Of Shadows” the Thief simply holds in their trigger again.
+Hide In Shadows: To “Hide In Shadows” the Thief presses their feature button and their Battlesuit will announce that they have activated this ability.
+The Thief’s lights will deactivate and other players will no longer be able to get a lock-on tone to the Thief.
+To “Come Out Of Shadows” the Thief simply press their feature button again.
 While the Thief is “Hiding In Shadows they cannot fire normal shots, but only attempt the Backstab attack.

 Backstab: A Backstab can only be done by a Thief who is “Hiding In Shadows”.
 To perform the Backstab the Thief missiles the opponent, who will get no missile warning.
-A Backstab bypasses all toughness and will do multiple hit points damage dependent on the Thief‟s experience level.
+A Backstab bypasses all toughness and will do multiple hit points damage dependant on the Thief’s experience level.